The placenta is an amazing organ and does an incredible job keeping your baby supplied with nutrients and oxygen.

 It’s important for the placenta to be clear of the opening of the uterus, otherwise known as the cervix.

-A low-lying placenta (known as placenta previa) can have a big impact on a mother’s chance of having a normal vaginal birth.
+A low lying placenta (known as placenta previa) can have a big impact on a mother’s chance of having a normal vaginal birth.

 When a placenta is low lying it means the baby has implanted itself low in the wall of the uterus.

-Low lying posterior placenta is when the placenta is embedded low into the back wall of the uterus.
+A low lying posterior placenta is when the placenta is embedded low into the back wall of the uterus.

-If the placenta is too close to the birth canal, it can put both the mother and baby at risk of heavy bleeding.
+If the placenta is too close to the birth canal it can put both the mother and baby at risk of heavy bleeding.

-Read more here in our article Low Lying Placenta – What Does It Mean?’
+Read more here in our article Low Lying Placenta – What Does It Mean?

 Anterior vs posterior placenta